eduardi05/HA_CEN2.1B_ISTUDOR_EDUARD/README.md

-# Minimum Cost Computation Projects
+# The Traveling Salesman Problem

 I have created 3 projects in order to compute the minimum cost for the simple predefined data:
 - **Istudor_Eduard_BFS** for the BFS algorithm